-Monetheless Ross enrolled as an undergraduate at a undergraduate at a underesty, in his home state of Wiscons in.
-The first month of his sephomore year, a series of heart breaking personal crises struck Ross struggled and his grades sank.
+Nonetheless, Ross enrolled as an undergraduate at a university in his home state of Wisconsin.
+The first month of his sephomore year, a series of hoers breaking personal crises struck.
+Ross struggled and his grades sank.
 He should have been expelled, he says but he was given a second chance.
-He made the most of it finishing with three straight seniesters with a GPA of 4.0
+He made tho most of it, finshing with three straight senesters with a QPA of 4.0

-Five years later, as he sits on the patio and recalls these memores about to the group.
-Ross is reliving his teachers' admontition and the tough times that followed.
-The memories scrape open citil wounds.
-The words cotton this throat.
-Soon his head is in his hands and he's wiping away tears, unable to continue it's an ankward, lingering memori.
-All eyes sie on Ross - or quite purposely cast away.
-Ho one steps ferward to comfort him No one picks up the conversation and carries it to another place in fact, no one speaks at all
+Five years later, as he sits on the patio and recals these memories should to the group.
+Ross is releving his teachers' admonition and the tough times that killowed.
+The memories scrape open kill wounds.
+The words catch in his threat.
+Soon his fite all sin his hands and he's wiping away tears, unable to continue tills an unknard.
+Tingering moment: All eyes site on Ross - or quite purposely cast allay.
+Ho one steps forward to conflort in N is neglisity up the conversation and carries it to another place in fact, no one speaks at all

-Seated next to Ress is Africah Bhott - krown to everyore as Ar - a practitioner in residence in the PO prisch graduate program.
-The gathering is fabring place behind Shatt's home in a quest neighborhood in Atonico.
-Bhatt started the marithly meetings 15 years ago when some of his students asked if they could continue the comerciations he had impried during a course known as Psychology 9638, or The Psychology of Opinion Change, which Bhatt has laught for nearly 20 years.

-The one right a week the students could agree on was Tuesdev Bhatt who histors a happy adtection to caffeine, would serve (ex.
-The got herings came to be known as Tuesday Tea, though in time they were moved to the first Saturday of each month.
+Seated next to Ross is Alpha hill - known to everydre as Al- a practitioner in readence in the PC prysch graduate program.
+The gathering is taking place behind Bhatt's home in a great reighborhood in Monroo Bhatt started the multihy meetings 15 years ago when some of his students asked if they could nontimue the conversations he had inspired driting a course known as Psychology 6538, or "The Psychology of Opinion Charge", which Bhatt has raught for nearly 20 years Tho one hight a week the studions could agree on was Tuesday Bhait, who historis a happy addretion to celfane, word serve (e.a.
+The gotherings came to be known as Tuesday Tea, though in time they were moved to the first Saturdey of each monit.
+As an undergraduate, Bhott double-misjored in engineering and world nause, - word nouse because alumuti can all be in conversation with each other."

-As an undergraduate, Bhatt double-majored in aggreering and world music - world music because it was his passed angineering to please his parents - but has also a student of religion and photocophry, which night explain some of the language that permeates the conversation among Tuesday Tox members.
-They talk about "risk only space" for one another about "making a commitment."
-Bract roter to Truckday Tealah of continut communisty, meanthing to expects the group to continut meeting long after he's no longer at the he'm - yes even 100 years after
+It was his passion, angineering to please his parents - but has also a student of religion and philosophy, which night explain some of the language that permeates the convariation among Tuesday Tea members.
+They talk about "hold on space" for one another, about "making a commitment" Bhetri sterto Tusoday Tea et al contury community," meaning he expects the group to coortinue meeting long bitter has no longer of the hefm - yes, even 100 years after

-"It's creating space where " students and alumnican all be in conversation with each other."
+"It's creating space where many of students and